Become a

 Sometimes this role can also be named SEM Analyst.

-What does a Paid Search Analyst do?
+Responsibilities of a Paid Search Analyst

 Your responsibilities can range from implementing pay per click (PPC) strategies to making bids for targeted keywords.
 You are then responsible for reporting on the performance of a PPC strategy to clients and making suggestions for improvements.